micholi/museum-finder-cli-gem/museum_finder/README.md

 ## Description

-This program is a Command Line Interface (CLI) app that enables users to browse the museums and galleries (and zoo!) operated by the Smithsonian Institution in Washington, DC and New York City.
+This program is a Command Line Interface (CLI) that enables users to browse the museums and galleries (and zoo!) operated by the Smithsonian Institution in Washington, DC and New York City.
 A main menu listing all Smithsonian properties will be displayed when the program begins.
 From there, users can choose an individual museum to view additional information including a brief description, highlights, location, and hours.

 ## Installing and Running this Program